varshithagurram322/OpenLane_VSDWorkshop/README.md

 ![[](https://raw.githubusercontent.com/varshithagurram322/OpenLane_VSDWorkshop/356d3a30d08224a6b260ea636f428317fea7da17/Screenshot%20from%202026-06-03%2000-40-41.png)
 ![](https://raw.githubusercontent.com/varshithagurram322/OpenLane_VSDWorkshop/356d3a30d08224a6b260ea636f428317fea7da17/Screenshot%20from%202026-06-03%2000-40-56.png)
-Calculation of Flop Ratio and DFF % from synthesis statistics report file F l o p   R a t i o = 1613 14876 = 0.108429685
+Calculation of Flop Ratio and DFF % from synthesis statistics report file Flop Ratio = 1613/ 14876 = 0.108429685
-P e r c e n t a g e   o f   D F F ′ s = 0.108429685 ∗ 100 = 10.84296854   %
+Percentage of Dff's = 0.108429685 ∗ 100 = 10.84296854%

-Section 2 - Good floorplan vs bad floorplan and introduction to library Theory
+#Section 2 - Good floorplan vs bad floorplan and introduction to library
+Theory
 Implementation

 Section 2 tasks:-

-    Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
-    Calculate the die area in microns from the values in floorplan def.
-    Load generated floorplan def in magic tool and explore the floorplan.
-    Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.
-    Load generated placement def in magic tool and explore the placement.

-A r e a   o f   d i e   i n   m i c r o n s = D i e   w i d t h   i n   m i c r o n s ∗ D i e   h e i g h t   i n   m i c r o n s

-    All section 2 logs, reports and results can be found in following run folder:

-Section 2 Run - 17-03_12-06
    1. Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
+   2. Calculate the die area in microns from the values in floorplan def.
+   3. Load generated floorplan def in magic tool and explore the floorplan.
+   4.Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.
+   5.Load generated placement def in magic tool and explore the placement.

+   *Area Of die in microns=Die width in microns*Die height in microns

+#Section 2
+1. Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
 2. Change directory to openlane flow directory cd Desktop/work/tools/openlane_working_dir/openlane

  alias docker='docker run -it -v $(pwd):/openLANE_flow -v $PDK_ROOT:$PDK_ROOT -e PDK_ROOT=$PDK_ROOT -u $(id -u $USER):$(id -g $USER) efabless/openlane:v0.21'
- Since we have aliased the long command to 'docker' we can invoke the OpenLANE flow docker sub-system by just running this command docker
+- Since we have aliased the long command to 'docker' we can invoke the OpenLANE flow docker sub-system by just running this command docker

- Now that we have entered the OpenLANE flow contained docker sub-system we can invoke the OpenLANE flow in the Interactive mode using the following command
+- Now that we have entered the OpenLANE flow contained docker sub-system we can invoke the OpenLANE flow in the Interactive mode using the following command
 ./flow.tcl -interactive

- Now that OpenLANE flow is open we have to input the required packages for proper functionality of the OpenLANE flow package require openlane 0.9
+- Now that OpenLANE flow is open we have to input the required packages for proper functionality of the OpenLANE flow package require openlane 0.9

- Now the OpenLANE flow is ready to run any design and initially we have to prep the design creating some necessary files and directories for running a specific design which in our case is 'picorv32a' prep -design picorv32a
+- Now the OpenLANE flow is ready to run any design and initially we have to prep the design creating some necessary files and directories for running a specific design which in our case is 'picorv32a' prep -design picorv32a

- Now that the design is prepped and ready, we can run synthesis using following command run_synthesis
+- Now that the design is prepped and ready, we can run synthesis using following command run_synthesis

- Now we can run floorplan
+- Now we can run floorplan
 run_floorplan

 1. Calculate the die area in microns from the values in floorplan def.

 Screenshot of contents of floorplan def
 ![](https://raw.githubusercontent.com/varshithagurram322/OpenLane_VSDWorkshop/8412348413054495fda5688424a09b05fe05084a/Screenshot%20from%202026-06-05%2019-21-35.png)
+According to the floorplan def
+                   1000 unit Distance=1 Micron
+          Die width in unit distance=660685-0=660685
+          Die height in unit distance=671405-0=671405
+          Distance in microns=value in unit distance/1000
+          Die width in microns=660685/1000=660.685 Microns
+          Die height iin microns=671405/1000 Microns

 Screenshots of floorplan def in magic
 ![](https://raw.githubusercontent.com/varshithagurram322/OpenLane_VSDWorkshop/1787786932ed2da710dc61423354d469141889c8/Screenshot%20from%202026-06-05%2015-38-50.png)
 Equidistant placement of ports